It's a plot with all the drama of a Hollywood script. Derek Cheng goes There and Back Again...

 Kiwi actor Karl Urban comes out in support of the union stance, while others say that a lot of film work is short-term and should be done on independent contracts.

-Sensing an opening, other countries, including Britain and Australia, start lobbying furiously for The Hobbit.
+Sensing an opening, other countries, including Britain and Australia, start lobbying furiously for

 Scene 2: Government intervenes

 Attorney-General Chris Finlayson, under Crown Law advice, writes to the parties involved to say it would be illegal for Warner Bros to enter "into a union-negotiated agreement with performers who are independent contractors".